December 28, 2017

 Assessing Third Party Vendors With UpGuard

-UpGuard’s CyberRisk product automates vendor risk management end-to-end, from daily independent technical assessments on over 2 million websites, to integrated questionnaires for documented vendor attestations of their internal security practices.
+UpGuard’s CyberRisk product automates vendor risk management end-to-end, from daily independent technical assessments on over 2 million websites, to integrated cyber risk questionnaires for documented vendor attestations of their internal security practices.
 UpGuard quantifies cyber risk for every organization using CSTAR, a rating between 0-950, like a credit score.
 In the CyberRisk interface, you can drill down into a vendor’s rating to see the relevant threat vectors and how well they are being handled.
-Finally, unlike other security rating solutions, UpGuard is affordable at scale, so that small and medium businesses can mitigate their third party risks, and every vendor can be managed at the enterprise level— not just the top few.
+Finally, unlike other security rating solutions, which also risk failing to attain comprehensive risk analysis, UpGuard is affordable at scale, so that small and medium businesses can mitigate their third party risks, and every vendor can be managed at the enterprise level— not just the top few.
 To learn more about UpGuard CyberRisk, see our guides Understanding and Addressing Vendor Risk, and The Guide to Vendor Questionnaires.

 Finding breaches and informing people about the dangers they pose isn’t enough.
 UpGuard has built solutions to help prevent these breaches from happening in the first place.
 This is why we support resources outside the normal scope of monitoring, like S3, rsync, and GitHub— anywhere sensitive data is stored should be protected.
 The continued digitization of society requires a stable, trustworthy foundation to succeed.
 Without process controls to mitigate operational errors and oversights, data breaches will continue unabated.
 But by building safeguards into everyday operations, we can build a resilient and sustainable digital ecosystem.